 In July 2012, David was successful in the Kingsbridge and Dartmouth Town Criers' Competition, winning the first round with his Home Cry and Modern Olympics, and coming second in the Peter Randall Memorial Trophy with his cry on Thomas Newcomen.
 Overall he achieved second place in the Sir Francis Drake Armada Cup (the whole two-day event) - congratulations to David on this achievement!

-For requesting his services for an event, David can be contacted directly by e-mail or by post to:
+For requesting his services for an event, David can be contacted directly by post to:

 Mr David Turner

 Devon PL19 8LB